June 30, 2024

 Translation: Tomorrow It'll Surely Be Spring (Happy End)

 Shigeru Suzuki was, you could say, the George Harrison of Happy End.
 He was the lead guitarist, the contributor of the fewest songs and, significantly, the youngest.
 He was drawn into the project as a high school student, having gained a reputation as a (or the) guitar whiz in the college neighborhood in which Happy End took shape.
 And, like George, he never shed his identity as "the kid" (Paul McCartney said in the 2000s: "I'll always see George as a kid brother").
-There's a great moment in the Kazemachi Roman documentary when, after a moving monologue from Shigeru, Hosono and Matsumoto (all three in their seventies) nod sagely and comment: "Ahh, he's grown up."
+There's a great moment in the Kazemachi Roman documentary when, after a moving monologue from Shigeru, Hosono and Matsumoto (all three of them in their seventies) nod sagely and comment: "Ahh, he's grown up."

 So far, every Matsumoto lyric I translate leaves me in greater awe of him.
 I wonder how much of the sensitivity and precision these texts abound in survived his switch to lyricist-for-hire.
 Matsumoto has said that whenever he feels he's lost his way, he goes back and studies the lyrics he wrote for Happy End.
 Maybe he feels he never bettered his work with the band, or maybe it's that, when he wrote for them, his vision was at its most rooted and most essential.
-These thirty-some-odd songs became his compass.
+These twenty-some-odd songs became his compass.

 But if, in his vast post-Happy End catalogue, there are more lyrics this wonderful — even if they aren't numerous — then there's no telling when, or whether, he'll stop climbing my list of favorite lyricists.
-For now, I get the feeling that if the three Happy End albums were all he'd done, he'd still be worthy of the adulation we lyric-minded types in the west give someone like Syd Barrett.
+For now, I get the feeling that if the three Happy End albums were all he'd done, he'd be worthy of the adulation we lyric-minded types in the west give someone like Syd Barrett.

 My favorite image this time is the candy street (